History of the Kurds: Bedr Khan of Botan

 Kurdish autonomous states in Khurasani Kurdish exclave circa 1835.

 Except for the short Iranian recapture under Nader Shah in the first half of the 18th century, the system of administration introduced by Idris remained unchanged until the close of the Russo-Turkish War of 1828–29.
 But the Kurds, owing to the remoteness of their country from the capital and the decline of Turkey, had greatly increased in influence and power, and had spread westwards over the country as far as Ankara.

 After the war with Russia, the Kurds attempted to free themselves from Ottoman control which resulted in the Bedr Khan clan uprising in 1834.
 The Ottoman Porte made the decision to then end the autonomous regions of the Eastern portion of the Empire.
 This was done by Rashid Pasha, also a Kurd.
 The principal towns were strongly garrisoned, and many of the Kurd beys were replaced by Turkish governors.
 A rising under Bedr Khan Bey in 1843 was firmly repressed, and after the Crimean War the Turks strengthened their hold on the country.
-In the 1830's, Bedr Khan was defeated by the united Assyrians of Hakkari.
+In the 1830s, Bedr Khan was defeated by the united Assyrians of Hakkari.

 The modernizing and centralizing efforts of Sultan Mahmud II antagonized Kurdish feudal chiefs.
 As a result two powerful Kurdish families rebelled against the Ottomans in 1830.
 Bedr Khan of Botan rose up in the west of Kurdistan, around Diyarbakır, and Muhammad Pasha of Rawanduz rebelled in the east and established his authority in Mosul and Erbil.
 At this time, Turkish troops were preoccupied with invading Egyptian troops in Syria and were unable to suppress the revolt.
 As a result, Bedr Khan extended his authority to Diyarbakır, Siverik (Siverek), Veransher (Viranşehir), Sairt (Siirt), Sulaimania (Sulaymaniyah) and Sauj Bulaq (Mahabad).
 He established a Kurdish principality in these regions until 1845.
 He struck his own coins, and his name was included in Friday sermons.
 In 1847, the Turkish forces turned their attention toward this area, and defeated Bedr Khan and exiled him to Crete.
 He was later allowed to return to Damascus, where he lived until his death in 1868.
 Bedr Khan Beg made two campaigns in 1843 and 1846 against the Assyrian Christians (Nestorians) of Hakkari and massacred up to 4,000 Assyrians in an attempt to Islamize the region; those Assyrians who met their fate were the mother and the two brothers of the yet to be spiritual Assyrian leader Mar Shimun.